-The Labour Force Survey is the most comprehensive continuous survey in Denmark.
+The Labour Force Survey is the most comprehensive continuous survey in Denmark based on approx. 72,000 participants on an annual basis.
 The interviews are conducted by online interview or telephone.
 The survey is based on a stratified sample of the population.
 In drawing the sample administrative resources are used to obtain various background information on the people interviewed.
 The sample is weighted to measure the entire population in Denmark.
-From 2017, all the invitation letters to the survey will be sent via E-box.